Kerr metric: Features

 The Kerr geometry exhibits many noteworthy features: the maximal analytic extension includes a sequence of asymptotically flat exterior regions, each associated with an ergosphere, stationary limit surfaces, event horizons, Cauchy horizons, closed timelike curves, and a ring-shaped curvature singularity.
 The geodesic equation can be solved exactly in closed form.
 In addition to two Killing vector fields (corresponding to time translation and axisymmetry), the Kerr geometry admits a remarkable Killing tensor.
 There is a pair of principal null congruences (one ingoing and one outgoing).
-The Weyl tensor is algebraically special, in fact it has Petrov type D. The global structure is known.
-Topologically, the homotopy type of the Kerr spacetime can be simply characterized as a line with circles attached at each integer point.
+The Weyl tensor is algebraically special, in fact it has Petrov type D.

 Note that the inner Kerr geometry is unstable with regard to perturbations in the interior region.
 This instability means that although the Kerr metric is axis-symmetric, a black hole created through gravitational collapse may not be so.
 This instability also implies that many of the features of the Kerr geometry described above may not be present inside such a black hole.

 A surface on which light can orbit a black hole is called a photon sphere.
 The Kerr solution has infinitely many photon spheres, lying between an inner one and an outer one.
 In the nonrotating, Schwarzschild solution, with $a = 0$, the inner and outer photon spheres degenerate, so that there is only one photon sphere at a single radius.
 The greater the spin of a black hole, the farther from each other the inner and outer photon spheres move.
 A beam of light traveling in a direction opposite to the spin of the black hole will circularly orbit the hole at the outer photon sphere.
 A beam of light traveling in the same direction as the black hole's spin will circularly orbit at the inner photon sphere.
 Orbiting geodesics with some angular momentum perpendicular to the axis of rotation of the black hole will orbit on photon spheres between these two extremes.
 Because the spacetime is rotating, such orbits exhibit a precession, since there is a shift in the $\phi$ variable after completing one period in the $\theta$ variable.